xlladdins/xll/README.md

 ## The FP Data Type

-The `FP` data type is a two dimensional array of floating point numbers.
+The `xll::FPX` data type is a two dimensional array of floating point numbers.
 It is the fastest way of interacting with numerical data in Excel.
 All other APIs require the data to be copied.
 It is